Using the H5P Image Hotspot Tool

 7.Once you're finished adding all of your hotspots, click Save to finish creating the object.

-Before the object gets inserted into the space, previewing it for any possible errors is a good idea.
+Before the object gets inserted into the space, preview it for any possible errors.
 You can check your settings and elements for broken links or inappropriate sizing before you share the object in your space.

 1. In the main H5P object menu, click Insert to open a preview of your new object.